 Recommended by: Lisa Garrett – Waves and Cobblestones

-Throughout the month of December, Portland, Oregon, has some of the best Christmas spirit in the U.S. The traditional kickoff starts the day after Thanksgiving in the Pioneer Courthouse Square with the Christmas Tree lighting.
+Throughout the month of December, Portland, Oregon, has some of the best Christmas spirit in the U.S, making it one of the best places to spend Christmas.
+The traditional kickoff starts the day after Thanksgiving in the Pioneer Courthouse Square with the Christmas Tree lighting.
 Then there’s a celebration for everyone in Portland.

 For the kids, there’s the twinkling ZooLights display at the Zoo.
-For the grown-ups, there’s the adult version, BrewLights, with local beers, ciders, and seltzers.
+Grown-ups can enjoy the adult version, BrewLights, with local beers, ciders, and seltzers.
 For the cultured, the Oregon Ballet Theatre performs the Nutcracker.
 Watch the annual Parade of Lights from the Willamette River or the Columbia River.
 Music lovers have a plethora of holiday choices, from the Oregon Symphony, Portland Gay Men’s Chorus at the Newmark Theater, and Gospel Christmas at the Arlene Schnitzer Concert Hall.

 December temperatures average highs of 46℉ and lows of 37℉, so Portland rarely sees snow, but it can be rainy.
 But, hey, it’s Portland, so that should always be expected.